 Ambergris Caye is a relatively small island, 26 miles long in total and a little over a mile wide.
 Getting around depends on where you are staying and what you want to do.
 Walking, bikes, golf carts cabs and water taxi are the main forms of transportation used.
 The island is a mix of cobblestone, concrete paved and dirt roads.

 I’ll start off by giving you the basic fundamentals.
 “In town” is considered to be anywhere north of Tropic Air, up to Belize Bank.
-The streets in town that run parallel to the ocean (north and south) are: Listed from east to west; Barrier Reef Drive, or Front St.; Pescador Dr., or Middle St.; (which is the only street that takes you to the bridge to go north) Angel Coral St., or Back St. and Nurse Shark St. which is not used as much as the other 3.
+The streets in town that run parallel to the ocean (north and south) are: Listed from east to west; Barrier Reef Drive, or Front St.; Pescador Dr., or Middle St.; (which turns from a one way south at Extreme Geeks into into the main 2 way street that takes you to the bridge to go north) Angel Coral St., or Back St. and Nurse Shark St. which is not used as much as the other 3.
 Both north and south of town mile marker measurements begin at Central Park on Barrier Reef Drive.

 San Pedro itself is a small town with lots to see and a variety of restaurants, hotels, and shopping.
 Due to its size, walking is the easiest way to get around town.
 That way you can take your time to stop and browse or chat with friendly people you meet along your travels.